Mission

 - Conducting annual surveys on user requirements and product inventory documents

-- SIOS Online conference on EO, RS and GI applications in Svalbard was conducted during 8-10 June 2021 in fully online mode
+- SIOS Online conference on EO, RS and GI applications in Svalbard was conducted during 12-14 October 2022

-- Recruited an early career researcher observer on the working group-2021
+- Recruited an early career researcher observer on the working group-2022

-- Outreach and networking: SIOS RSS and RSWG activities were highlighted in outreach/networking arenas e.g. EGU, ASSW, and Arctic Frontiers 2021
+- Outreach and networking: SIOS RSS and RSWG activities were highlighted in outreach/networking arenas e.g. EGU, AGU and ASSW

 News from RSWG

-The annual face-to-face meeting of the RSWG took place in Longyearbyen during Polar Night Week 2022 and was converted into a virtual meeting due to travel restrictions.
-Members discussed the work programme for the year 2022 and how to fulfil it until the end of the year.
+The annual face-to-face meeting of the RSWG took place in Longyearbyen during Polar Night Week 2023.
+Members discussed the work programme for the year 2023 and how to fulfil it until the end of the year.

 Photo: RSWG meeting during Polar Night Week, 17th January 2019.
 Picture (from top left): Mari Anne Killie, Mikhail Itkin, Shridhar Jawak, Bo Andersen, Malgorzata Blaszczyk, Eirik Malnes, Anton Korosov, Veijo Pohjola, Vito Vitale

-- Ekaterina Kim - NTNU - Norwegian University of Science and Technology
+- Richard Hann - NTNU - Norwegian University of Science and Technology

 - William Harcourt, Uni. of St. Andrews